-- 4. Sexual Misconduct: Having or attempting to have sexual contact with another individual without Affirmative Consent (defined below) or causing a person to have sexual contact with another individual without Affirmative Consent.
-Sexual Misconduct includes: - a.
-Non-consensual penetration: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person or by a sex-related object, without Affirmative Consent; or - b.
-Non-consensual sexual contact: Intentional contact of a sexual nature with a person's breasts, buttocks, groin, genitals, anus, and/or bodily fluids without Affirmative Consent.
+4. Sexual Misconduct: Having or attempting to have sexual contact with another individual without affirmative consent (defined below) or causing a person to have sexual contact with another individual without affirmative consent.
+"Affirmative Consent.
+Sexual contact" is defined as Misconduct includes:

+- a.
+Non-consensual penetration: Penetration, no matter how slight, of the vaginator anus with any body part or object, or oral penetration by a sex organ of another person; or by a sex-related object, without affirmative consent.
+Affirmative Consent; or - b.
+Non-consensual sexual contact: Intentional contact of a sexual nature with a person's intimate body parts without affirmative consent.
+The term "intimate body parts" means breasts, buttocks, groin, genitals, anus, and includes/or bodily fluids: without Affirmative Consent.
 Contact may be either over or under the clothing.